- SMP Forms

 - Decide if you will be collaborating with a fellow student.

-- Talk to at least three (3) psychology professors about potential research topics in order to submit a SMP Proposal Form which is due March 1 by 5pm to the academic program coordinator, Angie Draheim (Goodpaster 116).
+- Talk to at least three (3) psychology professors about potential research topics in order to submit a SMP in Psychology Proposal Form which is due March 1 by 5pm to the academic program coordinator, Angie Draheim (Goodpaster 116).
 Failure to submit the complete form by the deadline will place you last in the mentor selection process.

 How to choose a topic